GabrielH-02/Harmony-Haven-Hotels/README.md

 * The two main information pages (home page and destinations page), start with a cover image with a cover text message and directly below it is a navigation bar that directs links to sections found on that specific page.
   - This keeps a consistent and welcoming look to the initial view of the page.

-* On both pages there is an image that is tailored to that specific page, for example on the destinations page the image is a bird eye view of someone working out a plan with a map.
+* On both pages there is an image that is tailored to that specific page, for example on the destinations page the image is a birds-eye view of someone working out a plan with a map.
 On top of that cover image is a message that adapts to the size of the image below it.
-It has a semi-transparent background colour, the text itself is cursive and contains a motivational quote such as “Choose Your Own Path!”.
-These features are most responsive to any size and move simultaneously.
+It has a semi-transparent background colour, and the text itself is cursive and contains a motivational quote such as “Choose Your Own Path!”.
+These features are all responsive to any size and move simultaneously.
   - This provides the user with a welcoming and motivational reaction when they first arrive on the page, therefore prompting them to become a member.
 Whilst also keeping a consistent look and feel for every page.
 This also provides the user with access to the site on any device.
 It covers the entire width of the page sets somewhat of a divide and blocks off and spaces out features of the page, therefore providing a simplistic look to the site.

 ![cover-image-home](documentation/cover-image-home.png)